ofiwg/libfabric/prov/cxi/README.md

 the corresponding libfabric object to the provider implementation.

-The provider object structure that represents a libfabric object generally contains the libfabric file identifier as one of its structure fields, and it acquires the object pointer from the file identifier using the container_of() function, specifying the provider object type and the name of the file identifier field within the object.
-Note that this makes acquiring the object context dependent: you can apply container_of() to any file identifier for any type of object, but picking the wrong object type for the file identifier will give you a garbage object.
+The provider object structure that represents a libfabric object generally contains the fabric identifier as one of its structure fields, and it acquires the object pointer from the file identifier using the container_of() function, specifying the provider object type and the name of the file identifier field within the object.
+Note that this makes acquiring the object context dependent: you can apply container_of() to any pointer for any type of object, but picking the wrong object type for the wrong pointer will give you a garbage object.

 cxip_X functions and objects belong to the Cassini libfabric provider.
 Many of them are libfabric-only: they implement libfabric provider infrastructure